 Arkansas joined the online betting market in early 2022.

 Sports betting in Arkansas was legalized in 2018, granting three operating and one yet-to-be-built retail casinos the opportunity to offer sports betting.
-Now, Arkansas Racing Commission has approved regulations for online betting, which is expected to begin as soon as the Arkansas Legislative Council approves the new rules.
+Now, Arkansas Racing Commission has approved regulations for online betting, which began in March 2022 after the Arkansas Legislative Council approved the new rules.
 AR will have up to eight online sportsbooks, with each casino approved to have two skins.

 The legal age for sports betting in Arkansas is 21 years old, and the tax rate is 13%.
 The new regulations for online operations introduced two major rules: each casino is limited to two skins and the casinos are entitled to 51% of proceeds from online betting.
 Both rules irked the major national sportsbook operators, such as BetMGM and DraftKings, but were made to protect the local businesses.
 The limit of two skins means the market will be small, and the high revenue share percentage might deter some of the smaller national operators.
-If the Arkansas Legislative Council approves the rule change during its next meeting, online betting in Arkansas can begin immediately.
+The Arkansas Legislative Council approved the rule change and is unlikely to return to the issue later.
+Therefore, online betting in Arkansas currently has just two choices.

 ⭐ Arkansas Betting Apps

 Legal Arkansas sports betting apps are not numerous in the state, and we don’t know which top online brands are planning to join the new market due to the stringent regulations.
 Southland Casino launched Betly Sportsbook as the first brand in AR, followed by the hotly anticipated BetSaracen.
 None of the casinos have announced partnerships with major national operators, so it remains to be seen which brands are the next to launch in the state.

 DraftKings is now unlikely to be one of the first players to enter Arkansas.